 The full retirement age (FRA) is the earliest age at which an unreduced retirement benefit is payable (sometimes referred to as the normal retirement age).
-The age for full retirement benefits is scheduled to rise gradually from age 65 to age 67; the first incremental increase affected workers who reached age 62 in 2000.
-For workers who reach age 62 in 2005 through 2016, FRA is 66 years.
+The age for full retirement benefits varies from age 65 to age 67 depending on an individual's birth year; the first incremental increase in FRA affected workers who reached age 62 in 2000.
+For workers who reach age 62 in 2019, FRA is 66 years and 6 months.

 Reduced retirement benefits are available as early as age 62.
-The monthly rate of reduction from the full retirement benefit (that is, the PIA) is 5/9 of 1 percent a month for the first 36 months immediately preceding FRA.
-The reduction rate is 5/12 of 1 percent a month for any additional months.
+The monthly rate of reduction from the full retirement benefit (that is, the PIA) is 5/9 of 1 percent a month for the 36 months immediately preceding FRA.
+The reduction rate is 5/12 of 1 percent a month for any prior months.
 The maximum overall reduction for early retirement will rise from 20 percent to 30 percent for those workers who reach age 62 in 2022 and later, when age 67 becomes the FRA.
-For workers who reach age 62 in 2005 through 2016, the maximum reduction is 25 percent.
+For workers who reach age 62 in 2019, the maximum reduction is 27.50 percent.